onefrankguy/frankmitchell.org/posts/keeping-gits-history-clean.md

 merges, and pushes happened in a terminal.
 When I finally encountered [Github][] and its suite of GUI tools, I relaized I'd built my terminal world as a mimicry of those graphical practices.

+## Faking local pull requests ##

+One of Github's nice features are pull requests, annotated merges between branches that perserve commit history.
+When you work with local branches in Git, you'll notice their absence.
+Here's what a local repository looks like after two commits.

+    A---B master

+If you create a branch from B, and commit to it twice, you'll get a forked history.

+          C---D branch
+         /
+    A---B------ master

+When you merge the branch back to master, an optimization takes place.
+Git notices no chnanges to master since the branch was created, so it collapses the history of the branch.
+This is called a fast forward merge.

+    A---B---C---D master

+Fast foward merges create the illusion that all the work happened in the master branch.
+If you want to perserve the record that work happend in a branch, you can pass the "--no-ff" flag to the merge command.

+          C---D
+         /     \
+    A---B-------E master

+This leaves an additional commit in the history when the branches come back together.
+This extra commit is called a "merge commit".
+When you close a pull request on Github, it's perserving the record that work happend in a branch by doing a merge without fast forwarding.
+To make it easier to remember to add the "--no-ff" flag when you merge branches, you can alias `git merge --no-ff` to `git mg`.

+    git config --global alias.mg 'merge --no-ff'

+The above command adds an alias to your ~/.gitconfig file for the "mg" command.

+    [alias]
+    mg = merge --no-ff

+## Viewing history as a graph ##

 Github's GUI allows you to see commits to a repository as a graph.
 You can get similar behavior from the command line with by running `git log`.
 The default